Perhaps now, more than ever, it’s important to take the time to look after yourself – not just physically but mentally too.

 For people with a range of dementia related illnesses, simply enjoying the sensation of the sun or wind on their face can be a positive experience and invoke memories.

-Although we aren’t currently operating, we are taking provisional bookings with no risk to you.
-If you are looking for an accessible day trip, short break or longer holiday staycation to look forward to, why not contact us to find out how we can help you with your very own adapted canal boat adventure!
+We are happy to announce that our specially adapted canal boats will begin running again for day trips, short-breaks and longer holidays from 21st June 2021*.
+If you are looking for an accessible day trip, short break or longer holiday staycation to look forward to, why not contact us to find out how we can help you with your very own adapted canal boat experience!